-Mexico has so much flair in its customs that even some mental immersion into the country’s traditions will bring some rhythm and spice to any stuck-at-home situation.
+Mexico has so much flair in its customs that even some mental immersion into the country’s traditions will bring some rhythm and spice to your life.
 Add some culture to your screen time, order the food and drinks mentioned below, grab some popcorn (with hot sauce if you want to be really authentic), pull up these movies and virtual tours, and settle in to a night in Mexico.

 It won the Academy Award for Best International Feature Film of 2018 (in addition to being nominated for a handful of other categories), but the accolades alone aren’t what make Roma an excellent representation of Mexico.
 The film demonstrates a long-standing dynamic of race in Mexican society, where a light-skinned family has far more advantages than their indigenous maid (who speaks Mixtec) – a relationship established back when white Spaniards first colonized the indigenous land in the 16th century.
 Viewers watch the moving story of this maid, named Cleo, who is played by the first Mexican indigenous woman to be nominated for a Best Actress Oscar.
 Cleo becomes pregnant and faces many struggles involving class disparity and feminist issues in Mexico City in the 1970s, many of which are still relevant topics in the capital today.
 Immerse yourself in the atmosphere of daily life in Mexico as portrayed in the film, imagine walking through the hip and lush neighborhood for which the movie is named after, and keep some tissues near you for the ending.